How Long Do Rhodesian Ridgebacks Live? Average Lifespan, Data & Care

 Rhodesians were bred to hunt.
 And even though they don’t hunt nowadays, that pent-up energy has to be released one way or another.

 Their muscles are also very similar to ours in terms of functionality.
 They are designed to support their joints to help increase the dog’s mobility.
 Exercises usually help the joints stay limber, hence becoming less stiff.
-And as well all know, less stiffness keeps arthritis at bay, as well as other diseases.
+As well all know, less stiffness keeps arthritis at bay, as well as other diseases.

 The 3 Life Stages of a Rhodesian Ridgeback